-Concussions are a relatively common form of injury that people take for granted as being not very serious, but nothing could be further from the truth.
+Concussions are a relatively common form of injury that some people take for granted as being not very serious, but few things could be further from the truth.
 Any blow to the head can be serious and become deadly, even if there’s no apparent bruising or broken skin.
 What exactly is a concussion, and how can it affect the brain and even the long-term health of a victim?
 Here’s what you need to know about concussion injuries, and how to get legal help if you have been hurt.

 Concussions Are Brain Injuries